Northern Wei

+Founding and unification of Northern China

+Background

-The Jin dynasty had developed an alliance with the Tuoba against the Xiongnu state Han Zhao.
-In 315 the Tuoba chief was granted the title of Prince of Dai.
-After the death of its founding prince, Tuoba Yilu, however, the Dai state stagnated and largely remained a partial ally and a partial tributary state to Later Zhao and Former Yan, finally falling to Former Qin in 376.
+The Jin dynasty had developed an alliance with the Tuoba against the Xiongnu state Han-Zhao.
+In 315, the Tuoba chief, Tuoba Yilu was granted the title of Prince of Dai.
+After his death, however, the Dai state stagnated, and with the Jin ejected from northern China, the Dai largely remained a partial ally and a partial tributary state to Later Zhao and Former Yan, finally falling to Former Qin in 376.

-After former Qin's emperor Fu Jiān was defeated by Jin forces at the Battle of Fei River in his failed bid to unify China, the Former Qin state began to break apart.
-By 386, Tuoba Gui, the son (or grandson) of Tuoba Shiyijian (the last Prince of Dai), reasserted Tuoba independence initially as the Prince of Dai.
+After Former Qin's emperor Fu Jiān was defeated by Jin forces at the Battle of Fei River in his failed bid to unify China, the Former Qin state began to break apart.
+By 386, Tuoba Gui (Emperor Daowu of Northern Wei), the son (or grandson) of Tuoba Shiyiqian (the last Prince of Dai), reasserted Tuoba independence initially as the Prince of Dai.
 Later he changed his title to the Prince of Wei, and his state was therefore known as Northern Wei.
-In 391, Tuoba Gui defeated the Rouran tribes and killed their chief, Heduohan, forcing the Rouran to flee west.

-Unification of Northern China

-In 426, Emperor Taiwu of Northern Wei made the Xiongnu-led Hu Xia dynasty his target.
-He sent his generals to attack Puban (modern Yuncheng) and Shancheng (modern Sanmenxia), while he himself laid siege to the Hu Xia's heavily fortified capital of Tongwancheng.
-Tongwancheng fell in 427, forcing the Hu Xia emperor Helian Chang to flee westward.
-Nevertheless, he was captured in 428 and his brother, Helian Ding, took over as the emperor of Hu Xia.

-In fall of 430, while Helian Ding was engaging the Western Qin dynasty, the Northern Wei made a surprise attack on the new Hu Xia capital Pingliang and conquered the state.

-In summer 432, Emperor Taiwu, with Hu Xia destroyed, began to attack the Northern Yan dynasty and its capital Helong (和龍, in modern Jinzhou, Liaoning) under siege.
-He chose to withdraw at the start of winter and would launch yearly attacks against the Northern Yan to weaken it gradually over the next few years.
-In 436 the Northern Yan emperor Feng Hong (Emperor Zhaocheng) had to evacuate his state and fled to Goguryeo, ending the Northern Yan.